aquaproj/aquaproj.github.io/blog/2021-09-08-introduction.md

 This is the configuration to download jq from GitHub Releases.
 Using the Standard Registry, you can install tools very easily without complicated configuration.

-You can search the tool from the Registries with `aqua g` command.
+You can search the tool from the Registries with `clivm g` command.
-Please add the Registries to your aqua.yaml's registries, and run `aqua g`.
+Please add the Registries to your clivm.yaml's registries, and run `clivm g`.

 ```yaml
 registries: